 - For One Person Company – Minimum one Director

-However, in the recent years, there has been a change according to which, the limited The Listed the limited companies who are having a paid-up share capital of Rs.100 crore rupees or more or a turnover of Rs.300 crores or more are required to appoint at least one woman Director.
-But There is no women Director requirement for a private limited company.
+However, in the recent years, there has been a change according to which, the private limited company who are having a paid-up share capital of Rs.100 crore rupees or more or a turnover of Rs.300 crores or more are required to appoint at least one woman Director.
+But There is no women Director requirement for a private limited company registration.